 REGISTRATION DATES, REGISTRATION RENEWAL AND EXAMINATION ENTRIES

-a) Applicants intending to take the June Examination must be registered not later than 30 November of the previous year, while those intending to take the December examination must register as students not later than the preceding 31 May. b) Late registration may be accepted up to one month after the normal closing date on payment of late registration fee, which is an additional 50% of the normal registration fee. c) Syllabuses are provided to applicants who register as students.
-Past papers for recent examinations are available for purchase in the offices of KASNEB.
+(a) Applicants intending to take the May examination must be registered not later than 30 November of the previous year, while those intending to take the November examination must register as students not later than the preceding 31 May.

 Exemptions will be granted on a paper by paper basis.
 Exemptions will be granted to applicants who are deemed to have adequately covered the subject matter in the papers that they wish to be exempted.
 Applicants seeking exemption must therefore show evidence of adequate coverage of the content for the papers in which they are applying for exemption.
 However, no exemptions will be granted in Part III of the professional examinations other that to graduates of the examinations of KASNEB